xenit-eu/docker-openjdk/README.md

 * `alfresco-4.2-ubuntu`, `jdk-7u211-ubuntu-14.04`, `jdk-7-ubuntu-14.04`, `jdk-7u211-trusty`, `jdk-7-trusty`

 Additional tags are provided:
-* tags containing a `-SNAPSHOT` or `-SNAPSHOT-yyyymmdd.hhmm` postfix are development artifacts (from the master branch).
+* tags containing a `-SNAPSHOT` postfix are development artifacts (from the master branch).
 Do not use them in a production environment.
-* tags without any postfix or containing a `-yyyymmdd` postfix are release artifacts
+* tags without any postfix are release artifacts

-**NOTE**: Timestamped tags are **NOT** maintained.

 ## Environment variables

 There are several environment variables available to tweak the behaviour.
 While none of the variables are required, they may significantly aid you in using these images.
-The variables are read by an init script which further appends to to JAVA_OPTS.
+The variables are read by an init script which further appends to JAVA_OPTS.

 Environment variables: